1. Are extradition proceedings regulated by domestic legislation, treaties or both?

 17. If so, what are the factors that a court will take into account in deciding whether to grant bail?

-Several factors are taken into account in deciding are whether to grant bail.
-If is established that the person sought is unfit to be detained – eg, due to health issues, he or she should be released on bail.
+Several factors are taken into account in deciding whether to grant bail.
+If it is established that the person sought is unfit to be detained – eg, due to health issues –, he or she should be released on bail.
 Moreover, the main purpose of detention pending extradition is to ensure that there is no risk of flight or collusion so as not to jeopardise the extradition of the person sought.
 If this risk can be mitigated, then bail may be granted.

 18. Can the court impose conditions when granting bail?
 What conditions can be, and usually are, imposed?

 See question 16.Answer contributed by Paul Gully-Hart and George Ayoub